tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 **Bill Bryson**: [The Lost Continent: Travels in Small-Town America][21]

-I love Bill Bryson&#8217;s writing.
+I love Bill Bryson's writing.
 The first book I read by Bill Bryson was A walk in the woods and I loved it.
 This book is funny, it is entertaning and you will also learn some facts about the USA.
 Highly recommended.

 **Ian Stirk**: <a href=""http://www.amazon.com/gp/product/1935182730?ie=UTF8&tag=sql08-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=1935182730">SQL Server DMVs in Action: Better Queries with Dynamic Management Views</a>